Complexity of Quantum Trajectories: Introduction

 We quantify the complexity of trajectories in Hilbert space by means of their \emph{intrinsic dimension}.
 This complexity metric has its mathematical roots in classical information theory and in the theory of fractals.
 It is a fundamental concept in the field of manifold learning and is commonly used as a preamble to dimensional reduction~\cite{Trunk1968, Maaten2008, Camastra2016}.
 Machine learning tools have emerged as powerful methods for analyzing complex, high-dimensional data sets, which are an intrinsic property of quantum many-body physics.
 Their effectiveness relies on the insight that high-dimensionality often arises from the representation of the data set, while correlations can be effectively described by data points embedded on a manifold with few relevant degrees of freedom, which are what the intrinsic dimension quantifies.
 The connection of intrinsic dimension with information theory is based on Kolmogorov complexity, which sets the theoretical limit on the compressibility of information \cite{Staiger1993, Li2009}.
 This notion represents a facet of complexity that is complementary to computational complexity, which, in a quantum-mechanical context, is more closely related to quantum resources or Nielsen’s complexity.
 Chaotic classical dynamical systems are known to give rise to a high Kolmogorov complexity.
 The rate at which this complexity grows can be quantified by the Kolmogorov–Sinai entropy, as established by Brudno's theorem~\cite{Brudno1982, Zvolev1970}.
-Chaotic trajectories often explore higher-dimensional structures known as strange attractors, whose geometry can be characterized by fractal-dimension estimation algorithms that have also been employed to infer the intrinsic dimension of generic datasets~\cite{Strogatz2015, Camastra2011, Amsaleg2015, Camastra2016, Facco2017, Kamkari2024}.
-The intrinsic dimension also plays an important role as a complexity measure in unsupervised learning applications~\cite{Facco2017, Facco2019, Ansuini2019, Gong2019, Allegra2020, Pope2021, Glielmo2021, Birdal2021, Zheng2023}.
-Related ideas have been successfully applied to statistical mechanics, identifying for instance phase transitions~\cite{Mendes2021, Mendes2024, Vitale2024} or revealing hidden structures in synthetic and experimental data such as snapshots of ultra-cold atoms, outputs of quantum simulators~\cite{Verdel2024} and unitary quantum scars~\cite{Cao2024}.
-In our approach, datasets are constructed from ensembles of QT, allowing us to effectively quantify their complexity.
-We perform a numerical investigation of classes of Lindblad equations exhibiting structurally distinct types of dynamics, with particular attention to the dichotomy between dissipative integrability and chaos, and to the decoupling of correlation functions.
-Our main result is to show that the intrinsic dimension effectively captures the complexity of the underlying dynamics.
+Their orbits often explore low-dimensional structures in phase space, such as strange attractors, whose geometry can be characterized through fractal-dimension estimators~\cite{Strogatz2015}.
+While classical attractors provide a paradigmatic example, dimensionality-estimation methods can be applied more broadly to infer the intrinsic dimension of arbitrary datasets.
+Their performance and limitations have been investigated in the recent data-science literature, where new estimators have also been developed~\cite{Camastra2011, Campedelli_2015, Camastra2016, Facco2017, Kamkari2024}, allowing to establish the intrinsic dimension as a complexity metric in unsupervised learning applications~\cite{Facco2019, Ansuini2019, Gong2019, Allegra2020, Pope2021, Glielmo2021, Birdal2021, Zheng2023}.
+Related ideas have been successfully applied to statistical mechanics, identifying for instance phase transitions~\cite{Mendes2021, Mendes2024, Vitale2024} or revealing hidden structures in synthetic and experimental data such as snapshots of ultra-cold atoms, outputs of quantum simulators~\cite{Verdel2024} and a quantum scars~\cite{Cao2024}.